athenian-programming/slack-gateway/README.md

 ## Debugging

-You can see the request params of a /led command in Slack with:
+You can view the request params of a /led command in Slack with:

 ```bash
 /led debug